RuneDK93/terraforming-mars-dataset/README.md

 # terraforming-mars-dataset
-A dataset of games from the board game Terraforming Mars.
+A dataset of 1,556 games from the board game Terraforming Mars.

 All games are in 3-player basegame format with corporate era included.
-The games are from the top 25 players in the world on Board Game Arena (BGA) for 3-player setting.
+The games were played by the top 25 players in the world on Board Game Arena (BGA) for 3-player setting in season 18.

+# Prelude update

+The /prelude directory now contains stats from the current season 19 on BGA.
+These are 3-player games in basegame + prelude format.

+The current stats are computed based 1,234 games played by the current top 25 players.

+# Technical details
 Data is included as a python dictionary file saved as both a pickle and JSON file.

 My system had the current versions when saving the data.